SmartRoadSense/website/hugo/content/project/how_does_it_work.md

 +++
-title = "How does SmartRoadSense work?" type = "page"
+title = "How does it work?"
+type = "page"
 +++